Skip to main content

 “Political Polarization and Corporate Investment” (with Brandon Julio and Tiecheng Leng)

-“Corporate Governance, Non-financial Stakeholders and Innovation: Evidence from a Natural Experiment” (reject-and-resubmit, Journal of Finance)
+“Corporate Governance, Non-financial Stakeholders and Innovation: Evidence from a Natural Experiment”

 “Corporate Governance and the Cash ‘Puzzle’” (with Bektemir Ysmailov)